 - iii.
-Equal employment opportunity The utilization of apprentices, trainees and journeymen under this part shall be in conformity with the equal employment opportunity requirements of Executive Order 11246, as amended, and 29 C.F.R. part 30. - 24.5.
+Equal employment opportunity The utilization of apprentices, trainees and journeymen under this part shall be in conformity with the equal employment opportunity requirements of Executive Order 11246, as amended, and 29 C.F.R. part 30. - 33.6.
 Compliance with Copeland Act requirements.
-The CONTRACTOR shall comply with the requirements of 29 CFR part 3, which are incorporated by reference in the Contract. - 24.6.
+The CONTRACTOR shall comply with the requirements of 29 CFR part 3, which are incorporated by reference in the Contract. - 33.7.
 Subcontracts.
 The CONTRACTOR or sub-CONTRACTOR shall insert in any subcontracts the clauses contained in 29 C.F.R.
 5.5(a)(1) through (10) and such other clauses as the Federal Transit Administration may by appropriate instructions require, and also a clause requiring the sub-CONTRACTORS to include these clauses in any lower tier subcontracts.
 The prime CONTRACTOR shall be responsible for the compliance by any sub- CONTRACTOR or lower tier sub-CONTRACTOR with all the Contract clauses in 29 C.F.R.
-5.5. - 24.7.
+5.5. - 33.8.
 Contract termination: debarment.
 A breach of the Contract clauses in 29 C.F.R.
 5.5 may be grounds for termination of the Contract, and for debarment as a CONTRACTOR and a sub-CONTRACTOR as provided in 29 C.F.R.
-5.12. - 24.8.
+5.12. - 33.9.
 Compliance with Davis Bacon and Related Act requirements.
-All rulings and interpretations of the Davis Bacon and Related Acts contained in 29 C.F.R. parts 1, 3, and 5 are herein incorporated by reference in the Contract. - 24.9.
+All rulings and interpretations of the Davis Bacon and Related Acts contained in 29 C.F.R. parts 1, 3, and 5 are herein incorporated by reference in the Contract. - 33.10.
 Disputes concerning labor standards.
 Disputes arising out of the labor standards provisions of the Contract shall not be subject to the general disputes clause of the Contract.
 Such disputes shall be resolved in accordance with the procedures of the Department of Labor set forth in 29 C.F.R. parts 5, 6, and 7.
-Disputes within the meaning of this clause include disputes between the CONTRACTOR (or any of its sub- CONTRACTORS) and the Contracting agency, the U.S. Department of Labor, or the employees or their representatives. - 24.10.
-Certification of eligibility - i.
-By entering into the Contract, the CONTRACTOR certifies that neither it (nor he or she) nor any person or firm who has an interest in the CONTRACTOR's firm is a person or firm ineligible to be awarded Government Contracts by virtue of section 3(a) of the Davis-Bacon Act or 29 C.F.R.
-5.12(a)(1). - ii.
-No part of the Contract shall be subcontracted to any person or firm ineligible for award of a Government contract by virtue of section 3(a) of the Davis-Bacon Act or 29 C.F.R.
-5.12(a)(1). - iii.
-The penalty for making false statements is prescribed in the U.S. Criminal Code, 18 U.S.C.
-1001.
+Disputes within the meaning of this clause include disputes between the CONTRACTOR (or any of its sub- CONTRACTORS) and the Contracting agency, the U.S. Department of Labor, or the employees or their representatives.